AntonNiklasson/styleguide/README.md

 1. Update the component library version using `npm version <major|minor|patch> -m "Message describing what happened".` The message will be published as the [release notes in Github](https://github.com/AcandoCxC/skolverket-komponentbibliotek/releases).
 2. `git push`
 3. `git push --tags` to see the release notes in Github
-4. `npm run deploy` the component library at [here](https://acandocxc.github.io/skolverket-komponentbibliotek/)
+4. `npm run deploy` the component library [here](https://acandocxc.github.io/skolverket-komponentbibliotek/)
 5. Inform the system owners across Skolverket to upgrade to the new release.